 By Robert Bishop

-Many Utahns who don’t have local TV get their information from social media platforms which polarize and divide the public through disinformation and manipulation and are controlled by individuals with personal agendas.
-The simple fact is that we need more community and less meddling.
-Local TV programming builds community in a way that social media cannot.
+While local-TV viewership continues to decline, social media has become the primary source for local and world news and entertainment.
+These platforms polarize and divide the public through disinformation and manipulation and are controlled by individuals with personal agendas.
+The simple fact is that Utah is losing its voice.
+What we need is more community and less meddling.
+Local-TV programming builds community in a way that social media cannot.

 How Did We Get Here?

-With the proliferation of the internet and the invention of streaming, other options for TV entertainment have become available.
+With the proliferation of the Internet and the invention of streaming, other options for TV entertainment have become available.
 As streaming services ballooned, national broadcasters turned their attention to paid streaming platforms like Peacock TV and Paramount+.
-These paid initiatives bypass their local affiliates.
+These paid initiatives completely bypass local affiliates.

 It's interesting to note that adaptive bit-rate streaming which is used by essentially everyone to stream video on the Internet (e.g., YouTube, Disney/Hulu, Netflix, and others) was invented by Drew Major, a native and lifelong resident of Utah.